|I'm Head Garden… on Perfecting Our Process|

 My journey involves, among other things, acceptance of self, others, and situations.
 Self-acceptance of where I’m at, and where I’m not.
 Accepting that where I’m at is a limitation, but also a point or opportunity from which to grow.

-As a Psychologist, I often deal with another person’s underlying struggle, encourage them to accept the journey for what it is and ask them to consider what they might have control over.
+As a Psychologist, I often deal with another person’s underlying struggle, encourage them to accept their journey for what it is and ask them to consider what they might have control over.
 If they have a goal, I suggest that they find an action that might lead directly to that goal.
 We cannot eliminate the challenges of life, but we can strive to maintain a focus on what is going best.
 As in sports psychology, we benefit by creating a “memory bank” of positive outlooks and perspectives.
 Then all we need to do us to employ them for our own benefit.

 Due to a change in perspective, problems often change too, by becoming less essential or tertiary to a more valuable objective.
 At least that’s how it sometimes feels.
 New perspectives, attitudes or paradigms seem to bring new opportunities that I didn’t previously see.
 For a personal example read my previous post titled Continuum of Leadership Correlates.
 Am I lucky?
 Perhaps.
 As Tiger Woods has said, “the more I practice, the luckier I get.”

 Opportunities can seem to multiply as I focus inward and become more honest and vulnerable with myself about myself and my life.
 One important aspect of my present reality is that my business is evolving, similar to being on a personal journey.
 I own the company so I can help to mold its identity.
 Refine what it’s all about, who it’s primary clients are, as well as it’s business values.